top of page

 For proof, just listen to The Hard Stuff — the award-winning Texas songwriter's seventh release as a solo artist and her first full-length album since 2011's Tight Rope.
 Much like the EP that preceded it, 2016's Remember Who You Are, the aptly-titled The Hard Stuff is rooted in grief; Gibson wrote the album in the midst of coming to terms with the death of first one parent and then the other in the span of four years, a time during which she says her career became far less of a priority to her than her family.
 But it was that very period of slowing down for emotional recalibration that ultimately pulled her out of the dark and back into the light.

-Hear Susan Gibson at Susanna’s Kitchen on Thursday, March 20.
+Hear Susan Gibson at Susanna’s Kitchen on Thursday, March 19.
 Doors open by 7:00 with the performance starting at 7:30.
-Tickets: $25 (sold only at the door.)
+Tickets: $25 (sold only at the door, cash or check.)
 Come for dinner: pies, pizza, tamales, nachos and soft drinks.
-Located at Wimberley United Methodist Church, Corner of RR 12 and CR 1492.
+Located at Wimberley United Methodist Church, Corner of RR 12 and CR 1492

 Proceeds benefit Barnabas Connection, Bright Beginnings Preschool, Wimberley Community Assistance Fund and other nonprofits.